How to find music

 Some music has been digitised, for example the oldest pieces from the Royal Danish Opera, Bournonville's ballets and Copenhagen vaudevilles.

 Texts for musical drama are available both in printed form and as manuscripts, both Danish and foreign, and they can be searched via the library system.
 Particularly the printed texts are often available for borrowing, whereas others you can only see in our reading rooms.
-Find more information in the heatre collection
+Find more information in the theatre collection

 We have a large collection of handwritten music manuscripts from many Danish composers as well as a small collection from foreigners.
 In addition, we have many manuscript copies.